 We invite scholars to submit original research, discussion or review papers relating to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
 We are now gathering content for issue 10 (Autumn 2018).
 The submission deadline is 1 April 2018 with publication in October 2018.
 Submission guidelines are provided on the ‘How to submit’ pages of the Journal.
 If you have general questions about article submission or if you would like to contribute an article, discussion or review piece please don’t hesitate to contact the editorial team at firstname.lastname@example.org

-Subscribe FREE to the Science Museum Group Journal and you will receive an e-newsletter with notification of when the next issue is available online (spring and autumn of each year) as well as occasional relevant information from the Journal and the Science Museum Group’s Research department.
+Subscribe FREE to receive the Science Museum Group Journal and you will receive an e-newsletter with notification of when the next issue is available online (spring and autumn of each year) as well as occasional relevant information from the Journal and the Science Museum Group’s Research department.

 The Science Museum Group Journal respects your privacy and will not share your e-mail address with third parties, nor will it use your e-mail address for any purposes other than those mentioned in this statement.
 You may unsubscribe at any time.

-Dana Research Centre and Library now open!
+The Dana Research Centre and Library

 Collaborative Doctoral Awards